renovatebot/renovate/website/docs/configuration-options.md

 If you have any questions about the below config options, or would like to get help/feedback about a config, please post it as an issue in [renovatebot/config-help](https://github.com/renovatebot/config-help) where it will be promptly answered.

+## ansible

+Add configuration here if you want to enable or disable something in particular for Ansible files and override the default Docker settings.

 ## assignees

 Must be valid usernames.